FAIMER logo

 India

-She is passionate about medical education and received a Master of Health Professions Education from the University of Maastricht in 2010.
-She was awarded a Fellowship in medical education by FAIMER Philadelphia in 2008 and GSMC-FAIMER in 2006.
-Since then she has been a faculty member for FAIMER and other health professional education forums.
+She is passionate about medical education and received a master of health professions education from the University of Maastricht in 2010.
+She was awarded a fellowship in medical education by the International FAIMER Institute in 2008 and GSMC-FAIMER Regional Institute in 2006.
+Since then, she has been a faculty member for FAIMER and other health professional education forums.

-She has received the Bai Savitribai Phule Award from the Mayor of Mumbai for excellence in work and contributions to health services of MCGM (Municipal corporation) and an International Fellowship for Medical Education (IFME) awarded by Foundation for Advancement of International Medical Education and Research (FAIMER).
-She has been awarded a St. Vincent’s Foundation Thomas Trauer Grant for Development of a skills-based fellowship training program in child and adolescent psychiatry in Mumbai.
+She has received the Bai Savitribai Phule Award from the Mayor of Mumbai for excellence in work and contributions to health services of MCGM (municipal corporation) and an International Fellowship for Medical Education (IFME) awarded by FAIMER.
+She has been awarded a St. Vincent’s Foundation Thomas Trauer Grant for development of a skills-based fellowship training program in child and adolescent psychiatry in Mumbai.

 Project Advisor